cruzgodar/wilson/README.md

 - `onExit: () => void`: a function called after a session has ended and the canvas is ready to render into again.
 - `onAvailabilityChange: (isSupported: boolean) => void`: a function called when the availability of a headset changes.
 If you don't use the built-in XR button, you'll need to use this to know whether to display a control for entering XR.
 - `onVisibilityChange: (state: "visible" | "visible-blurred" | "hidden") => void`: a function called when the XR session's visibility changes; for example, when a system menu is opened over the scene, or the headset is taken off.
 Wilson skips rendering while the state is `"hidden"`.
 - `onControllerConnect: (controller) => void`: a function called when an input source appears.
-Useful if you require a controller with a specific handedness and need to check when one becomes avalable.
+Useful if you require a controller with a specific handedness and need to check when one becomes available.
 - `onControllerDisconnect: (controller) => void`: a function called when an input source disappears.
 - `onButtonDown: ({ controller, name, state }) => void`: a function called when a controller button is pressed.
 If you only need to know *whether* a button is pressed each frame and not when it is pressed, this is unnecessary; read `controller.buttons` for a given controller in `onFrameStart` instead.
-- `onButtonUp: (data) => void`: a function called when a controller button is released.
+- `onButtonUp: ({ controller, name, state }) => void`: a function called when a controller button is released.
 - `requiredFeatures` and `optionalFeatures`: arrays of strings naming [WebXR features](https://developer.mozilla.org/en-US/docs/Web/API/XRSystem/requestSession#optionalfeatures) to request with the session.
 A session will fail to start if a required feature is unavailable, so prefer optional ones.
 Both default to `[]`.
 - `targetFrameRate`: a number for the display refresh rate to request, in Hz.
 Wilson picks the closest rate the headset actually supports.
 If unspecified, the headset's default is used.
 Can be changed during a session by setting `wilson.xrTargetFrameRate`.
 - `fixedFoveation`: a number in `[0, 1]` for how aggressively to reduce resolution toward the edges of the view.
 Defaults to `0.3`.
 Headsets that don't support foveation ignore it.
 Can be changed during a session by setting `wilson.xrFixedFoveation`.